 Textbook: N. Gregory Mankiw, Principles of Economics (8th Edition), 2018.
-(ISBN-13: 9789814780599)

-Available at the University Bookstore.
+(ISBN-13: 9789814780599) Available at the University Bookstore and the Chung Chi Library CC Reserve (2 hours).
 Older versions of the book, and Principle of Microeconomics by the same author are also acceptable.